USS Louisville (CA-28)

 Louisville was launched on 1 September 1930 at the Puget Sound Navy Yard, Bremerton, Washington, sponsored by Miss Jane Brown Kennedy, and commissioned on 15 January 1931.
-Louisville since commissioning day has carried, on the prominent bulkhead, a shoe of the great stallion, Man o' War, as a talisman against evil.
+Louisville since commissioning day carried, on the prominent bulkhead, a shoe of the great stallion, Man o' War, as a talisman against evil.

 She was originally classified as a light cruiser, CL-28, because of her thin armor.
 Effective 1 July 1931, Louisville was redesignated a heavy cruiser, CA-28, because of her 8-inch guns in accordance with the provisions of the London Naval Treaty of 1930.